Our Science Fair

 How will projects be exhibited?

-We will provide tables in each room of our NCAC building.
+We will provide tables for each exhibitor.
 Exhibits will be divided by age.

 What types of questions will the evaluators ask?